epsilonlabs/incremental-evl-emf/README.md

 * Open the `MyFlowcharts.flowcharts` model with the sample reflective Ecore model editor.
 Right-click on the root of the model, and enable "Live Validation".
 Try editing the name of an action to the empty string or a single letter.
 * Open the diagram in the `representations.aird` file, right-click on the background, and select "Validate diagram".
 Repeat this as needed to re-validate.

+To change the level of detail for the logging, edit the `logging.properties` file in the `org.eclipse.epsilon.evl.emf.validation.incremental` project.